It’s no longer news. Starting a blog and making money online is very possible. No mater your location.

 Because depending on your motivation for starting a blog, starting out only with topics you’re passionate about may not lead you to your goals early enough.

-Take for instance, if the topic you’re passionate about is cooking egusi soup and there are not up to a sizeable number of people interested in egusi soup, you’ll definitely be struggling to get readers or even survive as a blogger.
+Take for instance, if the topic you’re passionate about is cooking egusi soup and there are not up to a sizeable number of people interested in egusi soup, you’ll definitely be struggling to get readers or attract a reasonable audience to your blog.

 When it comes to starting a blog to make money online, your passion is not supposed to be the deciding factor on what to blog about.